Anne-Grete Strøm-Erichsen: First term as Minister of Defence

 She was elected to the Storting from Hordaland in the 2005 election.
-On 17 October 2005, she was appointed Minister of Defence in the Red-Green Coalition government headed by Jens Stoltenberg.
+On 17 October 2005, she was appointed minister of defence in the Red-Green Coalition government headed by Jens Stoltenberg.
 Her seat in parliament was taken by Dag Ole Teigen.

 In September 2007, Strøm-Erichsen expressed that Norwegian special forces in Afghanistan could have killed hostile elements, further adding that there was reason to believe that they had, and it was "not something we hide".

 In April 2008, Strøm-Erichsen received tenders from the aircraft manufacturers Saab and Lockheed Martin to deliver the new fighter jets to the Norwegian Air Force.
 The respective manufacturers' aircraft were presented by the U.S Ambassador to Norway Benson K. Whitney and Swedish Defence Minister Sten Tolgfors respectively.
 Strøm-Erichsen described it as a difficult decision to make, as the two aircraft represent different military operational qualities with different industrial agreements at the bottom.

 In February 2009, Strøm-Erichsen stated that Norway had participated strongly with special forces in Afghanistan, notably with 600 soldiers and 750 NOK a year, in response to the US's indication to pressure NATO allies to send more soldiers.

 Minister of Health and Care Services

-After the 2009 election, she was appointed Minister of Health and Care Services.